axbg/tech-learnings/languages/Go.md

         }
         ```

-    - the return values may be named, and they will behave like regular variables declared at the top of the function and returned in the end
+    - the return values may be named, and they will behave like regular variables declared at the top of the function and returned at the end
         ```go
         func someFunc(x int) (y, z int) {
             y = x * 2